902.19 Construction Inspection Guidelines for Sec 902

 In the event that some questions arise about manufacturer's terminology, the district traffic personnel will be able to clarify any questions.
 Terminology will vary slightly from manufacturer to manufacturer but the general concept remains the same.

 Staking and layout work for a traffic signal project should be done with the idea always in mind to avoid conflicts with roadway items, and with signing and lighting if they are included in the project.
 Each signal post location shall be staked and carefully checked to see that signal heads to be mounted thereon will be in clear view from the lane, or lanes, to be controlled.
 Posts should not be located in sidewalks if it can be avoided without reducing visibility of signal heads.
 Pullbox, conduit runs, and controller base locations may have to be shifted to avoid conflict with other items.
 Care should be taken to avoid placing signal appurtances in a drainage ditch.
 If necessary, shift the controller base to a location where chances of its being struck by a vehicle are reduced to a minimum.
-If the controller base is so situated that it cannot be moved it may be necessary to place a section or more of guardrail around the controller to provide adequate protection.
+If the controller base is so situated that it cannot be moved refer to EPG 902.15.2.2 for countermeasure expectations.

 In the event that some questions arise, the district traffic personnel will be able to clarify any questions.
 Terminology will vary slightly from manufacturer to manufacturer but the general concept remains the same.